Point-NeRF: Point-based Neural Radiance Fields: Introduction

 Modeling real scenes from image data and rendering photo-realistic novel views is a central problem in computer vision and graphics.
 NeRF \cite{mildenhall2020nerf} and its extensions \cite{liu2020neural,martin2021nerf,zhang2020nerf++} have shown great success on this by modeling neural radiance fields.
 These methods \cite{mildenhall2020nerf,zhang2020nerf++,park2021nerfies} often reconstruct radiance fields using global MLPs for the entire space through ray marching.
 This leads to long reconstruction times due to the slow per-scene network fitting and the unnecessary sampling of vast empty space.

 We address this issue using Point-NeRF, a novel point-based radiance field representation that uses 3D neural points to model a continuous volumetric radiance field.
-Unlike NeRF that purely depends on per-scene fitting, Point-NeRF can be effectively initialized via the inference of a deep neural network, pre-trained across scenes, leading to efficient radiance field reconstruction.
+Unlike NeRF that purely depends on per-scene fitting, Point-NeRF can be effectively initialized via a feed-forward deep neural network, pre-trained across scenes.
 Moreover, Point-NeRF avoids ray sampling in the empty scene space by leveraging classical point clouds that approximate the actual scene geometry.
 This advantage of Point-NeRF leads to more efficient reconstruction and more accurate rendering than other neural radiance field models~\cite{mildenhall2020nerf,chen2021mvsnerf,ibrnet,yu2020pixelnerf}.

 Our Point-NeRF representation consists of a point cloud with per-point neural features: each neural point encodes the local 3D scene geometry and appearance around it.
-Prior point-based neural rendering techniques \cite{aliev2020neural} use similar neural point clouds but perform rendering with rasterization and 2D CNNs operating in image space.
-We instead treat these neural points as local neural basis functions in 3D to model a continuous volumetric radiance field which enables high-quality neural rendering using differentiable ray marching.
+Prior point-based rendering techniques \cite{aliev2020neural} use similar neural point clouds but perform rendering with rasterization and 2D CNNs operating in image space.
+We instead treat these neural points as local neural basis functions in 3D to model a continuous volumetric radiance field which enables high-quality rendering using differentiable ray marching.
 In particular, for any 3D location, we propose to use an MLP network to aggregate the neural points in its neighborhood to regress the volume density and view-dependent radiance at that location.
-This expresses a continuous radiance field, enabling high-quality neural rendering via volume rendering
+This expresses a continuous radiance field.